massoncheg/forgejo-docs/docs/user/repo-mirror.md

 The following are some possible use cases for repository mirroring:

 - You migrated to Forgejo but still need to keep your project in another source.
-In that case, you can simply set it up to mirror to Forgejo (pull) and all the essential history of commits, tags, and branches are available in your Forgejo instance.
+In that case, you can simply set it up to mirror to Forgejo (pull), and all the essential history of commits, tags, and branches are available in your Forgejo instance.
-- You have old projects in another source that you don’t use actively anymore, but don’t want to remove for archiving purposes.
+- You have old projects in another source that you don't use actively anymore but don't want to remove for archiving purposes.
 In that case, you can create a push mirror so that your active Forgejo repository can push its changes to the old location.

 ## Pulling from a remote repository